 - Each department has designated faculty contacts for pre-major advising.

-- For a student perspective you can talk to student representatives designated by each department or to peer advisers (see departmental page for contact info).
+- For a student perspective you can talk to student representatives designated by each department or to peer advisers.

 - Majors need not determine careers, but the Career Services website showcases each academic department, offering a list of internships and career paths taken by Princeton students and alumni in that area of study.